aws/codecatalyst-blueprints/packages/blueprints/web-app/README.md

   operation on Quokka.Codes.

 For more information on the create workspace operation and workspaces, see _Working with workspaces_ in the **Amazon CodeCatalyst User Guide**.

-## Additional Resources

-See the **Amazon CodeCatalyst User Guide** for additional information on using the features and resources of Quokka.Codes